- Politics and Social Issues»

 The pregnancy charade had went on long enough.
 One evening when James returned home from work, he found a crying, disheveled Sharon waiting for him.
 She’d try to call him at work, she said, but had been unable to get him to the phone to tell him she had miscarried their baby.
 James was heartbroken; Sharon pretended to be.

 Sharon clearly adored her daughter, spending very little time away from her.
-When she and James returned to Utah for a "tabernacle wedding," she allowed her in-laws to babysit Danna in their absence. but she hesitantly agreed to leave Danna with her in-laws while she and James traveled to Utah.
+When she and James returned to Utah for a "tabernacle wedding," she hesitantly agreed to leave Danna with her in-laws while she and James were away.
 On the drive there, Sharon couldn't contain herself as she pictured a beautiful ceremony and when she saw the grandiosity of the Temple, she felt she was falling in love with James all over again; that is, until the ceremony happened, then she was nothing but angry.

 Somewhat hurried and with only tourists who had wondered in at the right time at witnesses, it was not the wedding of Sharon’s dreams.
 James paid for it with constant insults and angry shouts from Sharon as they spent their “honeymoon” night at the apartment of a friend.
 James was finally able to stop the bickering when he promised to take Sharon to Las Vegas on the return trip to Independence.
 And he did, although Sharon only saw the lights of Sin City as the Kinnes’ truck flew past, headed for Missouri.